Meet Soldier Boy: Everything we know about Jensen Ackles' addition to The Boys

 The Boys is getting ready to deliver some Payback for the supes.

-After finishing up its second season arc involving Aya Cash's Nazi "superhero" Stormfront and all the alt-right trolling that came with her, season 3, currently in pre-production, will tackle the history of Vought in America and how the world of The Boys got to its present moment.
+After finishing up its second season arc involving Aya Cash's Nazi "superhero" Stormfront and all the alt-right trolling that came with her, season 3 will tackle the history of Vought in America and how the world of The Boys got to its present moment.
 Soldier Boy, a new character coming to the show, will be a big part of that.

 A brief history of Vought